Wieferich prime: History and search status

 The prime 3511 was first found to be a Wieferich prime by N. G. W. H. Beeger in 1922 and another proof of it being a Wieferich prime was published in 1965 by Guy.
-In 1960, Kravitz doubled a previous record set by Fröberg and in 1961 Riesel extended the search to 500000 with the aid of BESK.
+In 1960, Kravitz doubled a previous record set by Fröberg and in 1961 Riesel extended the search to 500000 with the aid of the computer BESK.
 Around 1980, Lehmer was able to reach the search limit of 6×10^9.
 This limit was extended to over 2.5×10^15 in 2006, finally reaching 3×10^15.
 Eventually, it was shown that if any other Wieferich primes exist, they must be greater than 6.7×10^15.

 In 2007–2016, a search for Wieferich primes was performed by the distributed computing project Wieferich@Home.
 In 2011–2017, another search was performed by the PrimeGrid project, although later the work done in this project was claimed wasted.
 While these projects reached search bounds above 1×10^17, neither of them reported any sustainable results.

 In 2020, PrimeGrid started another project that searched for Wieferich and Wall–Sun–Sun primes simultaneously.
 The new project used checksums to enable independent double-checking of each subinterval, thus minimizing the risk of missing an instance because of faulty hardware.
 The project ended in December 2022, definitely proving that a third Wieferich prime must exceed 2^{64} (about 18×10^18).

 It has been conjectured (as for Wilson primes) that infinitely many Wieferich primes exist, and that the number of Wieferich primes below x is approximately log(log(x)), which is a heuristic result that follows from the plausible assumption that for a prime p, the (p − 1)-th degree roots of unity modulo p^{2} are uniformly distributed in the multiplicative group of integers modulo p^{2}.